 "Social media creates a space where you can find and engage with your target audience, and it makes them more accessible for your brand," explained Talya Miller, community manager at social media and digital marketing agency Sculpt.

 Consumers follow your brand to learn your stories.
 They rely on you for news and other information related to your product or service, assuming a human is behind a social media account.
-This helps create a unique voice for your brand, which can be established through content marketing alone.
+Having a human as opposed to a robot behind a brand can also create a unique voice for your brand, which can be established through content marketing.

-"Sometimes, brands forget their consumers are human," Miller told Business News Daily.
-"Humans turn into numbers, and sales goal, but when you think of your audience in terms of being human, you find ways to connect."
+"Sometimes, brands forget their consumers are human," Miller said.
+"Humans turn into numbers and sales goals, but when you think of your audience in terms of being human, you find ways to connect."

-Miller recommends giving before asking as a general rule for brands on social media.
+Miller recommends giving something before asking for something as a general rule for brands on social media.
 You're marketing a product and service, but at the same time, your customers expect a compelling narrative from a human perspective.

-"Provide your audience with helpful information, interact with them, tell them your story, [through] your brand and employees," she added.
+"Provide your audience with helpful information, interact with them, tell them your story [through] your brand and employees," Miller added.
 "Once you have given something positive to your audience, it is appropriate to ask for something in return.
-Speak to your audience in a manner that is kind, but still is brand-voice appropriate."
+Speak to your audience in a manner that is kind but still is brand-voice appropriate."

-Additional reporting by Nicole Taylor.
+Additional reporting by Danielle Corcione and Nicole Fallon.
 Some source interviews were conducted for an earlier version of this article.